Nereide-lab/idea-ofbiz-plugin/README.md

 This plugin was made from scratch to use for APACHE free ERP : OFBiz This is still work in progress.
 At this point, we've worked mostly on references, to ease navigation toward services, labels, and entity definition.
-There is also functionning references towards screens, forms, and menus definitions In the future, we hope we'll ad many more cool features.
+There is also functioning references towards screens, forms, and menus definitions In the future, we hope we'll ad many more cool features.

 ## USAGE